Whārangi 1: Biography

-This biography, written by Mary Louise Ormsby, was first published in the Dictionary of New Zealand Biography in 1990.
+This replaces an earlier entry on Charlotte Badger by Mary Louise Ormsby, published in the Dictionary of New Zealand Biography in 1990.